-Climate change.
-Habitat destruction.
-Food inequality.
-Huge, systemic problems that will require huge, systemic change—and it all starts with what’s on our plate.
+Climate change, habitat destruction, pollution, environmental justice, and food inequality are systemic problems that will require huge, systemic changes—and it all starts with what’s on our plate.

-Securing that change will not only require us to end factory farming, but to replace it with a resilient, regenerative, and more compassionate food and farming system—massively scaling back our production of consumption of meat, eggs, and dairy in favor of more sustainable plant-based alternatives, and replacing intensive animal agriculture with robust higher-welfare systems.
+Securing these changes will not only require us to end factory farming, but to replace it with a resilient, regenerative, and more compassionate food and farming system—massively scaling back our production of consumption of meat, eggs, and dairy in favor of more sustainable plant-based alternatives and replacing intensive animal agriculture with robust higher-welfare systems.

 Our sustainability work recognizes the intersectional nature of the challenges we face and is designed to create awareness, generate action, and build support around three key areas:

 To create the change we need, we must replace intensive animal agriculture with regenerative and higher-welfare systems.

 To do this, Compassion in World Farming works to eliminate the factory farming practices that cause the greatest amount of suffering, drive implementation of higher-welfare and more sustainable solutions, and protect the effectiveness of the medically important antibiotics that are currently overused in low-welfare, intensive farming systems.

 To safeguard our future, we must ensure food production protects the stability of local and global ecosystems.
 We work to shift priorities away from producing low-nutrient food and high quantities of animal feed to producing healthy food in efficient and regenerative land and water-based environments.
 That means reducing demand for the most resource-intensive foods in favor of more efficient alternatives, reducing food waste, and reducing our food system's impact on biodiversity loss, habitat destruction, soil health, air and water degradation, and climate change.